 • Wrap your meat, chicken and fish leftovers in newspaper or in a paper bag before putting them in the bin;

 • Close the bag tightly after each use;

 • Sprinkle some salt in the bin or spray with vinegar, if needed.

-• In winter, to prevent the waste from sticking, line the bottom of your brown bin with newspapers or a piece of cardboard;
+• In the winter, to prevent the waste from sticking, line the bottom of your brown bin with newspaper or a piece of cardboard;

 • Avoid putting liquids in the wheeled bin.

-All Mondays !!!
-You can put your paper bag filled with leaves next to your brown bin and everything will be picked up during the free organic waste collection.
+You can put paper bags filled with leaves next to your brown bin and everything will be picked up during the free organic waste collection.
 You can also put the leaves in non-waxed cardboard boxes or in empty garbage cans.

-Leaves piled up on lots will not be picked up.
-Raking or leaving leaves onto the street is forbidden and subject to a fine.
+Piles of leaves on private properties will not be picked up.
+Raking or leaving leaves onto the street is strictly forbidden and subject to a fine.
 They can block sewers and are a danger for traffic.

-No. Once the holidays are over, the Town holds special collections to pick up Christmas trees placed by the side of the road (and not on the street).
-In order for a tree to be picked up, please make sure that all lights, ornaments and nails are taken off.
-Please consult the Town bulletins during this period for full details.
-Trees will then be shredded and used for horticultural purposes.
+No. Once the Holidays are over, the City holds special collections to pick up Christmas trees placed by the side of the road (and not in the street).
+In order for a tree to be picked up, please make sure that all lights, ornaments and nails have been taken off.
+Please consult the City's announcements during this period for full details.
+The trees that we pick up will be shredded and used for horticultural purposes.